 One of the USCCA's most significant competitors is NRA Carry Guard, available through the National Rifle Association.
 Unlike many of the other companies offering similar coverages, both were backed by reputable insurance companies and have set dollar-amount coverage limits.
 A set limit may seem less desirable than unlimited coverage, but we believe it to be a positive thing: No insurance coverage is truly unlimited, and it's better to know what the maximum payout will be than to pretend there isn't one at all.

-Even disregarding concerns over Carry Guard's reliability, USCCA offers the better value.
-The two companies offer similar coverage packages, but USCCA's rates are more affordable across the board.
+Even disregarding concerns over Carry Guard's reliability, the USCCA offers the better value.
+The two companies offer similar coverage packages, but the USCCA's rates are more affordable across the board.